loftwah/tech-101/git/drills/0-git-install-config/README.md

     5. Paste your public key into the "Key" field and give it a title.
     6. Click on "Add SSH key".

-## Generating PGP keys and setting up self-signing
+## Generating GPG keys and setting up self-signing

 1. Open Terminal.app.
 2. Install GPG with Homebrew by running:

 `brew install gpg`

-1. Generate a new PGP key pair by running:
+1. Generate a new GPG key pair by running:

 `gpg --full-generate-key`